A concept is a “cluster of dispositions to be responsive to

 As compressed models and network components, Concepts are attractors.

-To gain more Knowledge as well as, , i.e. phases of stabilisation and destabilisation of these attractors.
+To gain more Knowledge as well as, we need to , i.e. induce phases of stabilisation and destabilisation of these attractors.

 - Haslanger (2020): “How Not to Change the Subject”